nuneskris/nuneskris.github.io/_publications/CurateDataCleansing.md

 <img width="920" alt="image" src="/images/publications/DataCleansing.png">

+# Data Cleansing

+I have seperate [page](https://nuneskris.github.io/publication/CollectDataProfiling) on Data Profiling the source data in the context of processing the data for analytics.

-# 1. Drop Irrelevant Data
+## 1. Drop Irrelevant Data
 It is importatn to only process data which we want to present for analytics.
 If there are columns which are not useful either because they are very parse or they do not do not have semantic value because they maybe technical data which is not not useful to understand or interpret the data.
 Irrelevant data introduces noise, making it harder to extract meaningful insights.
 By removing unnecessary data, you ensure that your analysis focuses only on the information that is pertinent to the business problem or research question.

 > ***CASE STUDY***: I had asked a team to perform a quick analysis of the data within a datawarehouse to measure data quality and the team said it was impossible task as there were around 1000 columns in the main tables of the database and it would take to long to make an analysis.
 However the data analyst made a quick remark saying that many of the columns were not used.
 We did an quick investigation and we realized more than 70% of the columns were not important to the business but processed into the datawarehouse which was plagued with quality issues.
 We brought down the focus to 150 columns which we were able to focus on and improve data quality 400% and most importatly increase the credibility of the reports.